Lego sets new record with whopping 11,695-piece World Map set you can build and hang on your wall

 While the continents are well defined, the look of the ocean is up to the builder.
 Lego Group said in a statement on Tuesday that "the tiles can be arranged in a manner inspired by bathymetric mapping of the ocean floor by following the building instructions, or builders can express themselves more freely and creatively by arranging the tiles as they wish."

-Avid travelers can place Lego pins on places they've visited.
+You can place Lego pins on all the places you've visited.
 Or you can just stare at the map and dream of all the locations you might go.

 To enhance the experience, the set comes with a soundtrack full of travel stories from bloggers and adventurers.